Jason Scheff

-Jason Randolph Scheff (born April 16, 1962) is an American bassist, singer, and songwriter.
-From 1985 to 2016, he was the bassist and one of the lead vocalists for the rock band Chicago; he is the longest-serving member in the bassist/vocalist position to date.
+Jason Randolph Scheff (born April 16, 1962) is an American bassist, singer, and songwriter who was a frontman for the American rock band Chicago from 1985 to 2016.
+Replacing former lead vocalist Peter Cetera, Scheff was the longest-serving bassist/vocalist of Chicago.

 Chicago

 In mid-1985, 23-year-old Scheff joined the multiplatinum band Chicago, after Peter Cetera had departed the band to continue his solo career.

 His lead vocals were debuted on the 1986 single "25 or 6 to 4", a remake of their 1970 hit, then followed up with "Will You Still Love Me?"